a-fink/tip-calculator/README.md

     - Open http://localhost:3000 to view it in your browser
     - The page will reload when you make changes
     - You may also see any lint errors in the console
+5. For Deployment
+    - If using GitHub pages, replace url in "homepage" section of `package.json`
+    - If deploying elsewhere the "homepage" section can be deleted from `package.json`

 ## Acknowledgements